OLYMPICEU Project The European Values Olympiad

 ACTIVITIES CARRIED OUT

-During the four-day programme, participants engaged in a rich set of activities, including:
+During the four-day programme, participants engaged in a wide range of activities focused on social inclusion, civic participation and democratic engagement.

-These activities strengthened cross-border collaboration and encouraged active participation across all stakeholder groups.
+These activities strengthened cross-border cooperation and encouraged active participation across all stakeholder groups.

 THEMATIC HIGHLIGHTS FROM THE SPEECHES